AidanHolmes/pgappmgr/docs/PygameWnd.md

 # PygameWnd class reference
 ## Notes
-Windows are expected to handle their own drawing routines.
+Windows are expected to handle their own drawing routines.<br />
 A parent window will recursively blit child surfaces when copy_to is called and assumes the child surface is drawn.

 ## Importing
-Requires pygame module
+Requires pygame module<br />
 `from pgwindow import PygameWnd`

 ## __init__(rect=None, screen=None)
-Initialise the window with optional parameters of `rect` or `screen` If no parameters are given then the window will not yet be created and a call to `createwnd` will be necessary `rect` specifies a `pygame.Rect` object for the window. x and y offsets are requried to position a window relative to the parent.
+Initialise the window with optional parameters of `rect` or `screen`<br />
+If no parameters are given then the window will not yet be created and a call to `createwnd` will be necessary `rect` specifies a `pygame.Rect` object for the window. x and y offsets are requried to position a window relative to the parent.
 `screen` specifies a `pygame.Surface` object to use.
 If not specified then one will be created from `rect` diamensions.